Changing Object's Shape

 The Fusion tool has two modes that can be selected in the Control panel.
 We have just learned about the default Merge mode .
 In this mode, the tool creates a bigger area from several smaller areas that touch each other.
 The cursor's icon in this mode has a plus sign.

 The button in the Control panel activates the erase mode.
 You can also activate it by holding down the Option key.
-This mode uses different colors to highlight object parts that will be removed.
-The cursor's icon has a minus sign.
+In this mode, the cursor icon has a minus sign.
+Object parts that will be removed are highlighted with red color.

 If you click on a segment in the Erase mode, the segment will be deleted.